radfordalex/radfordalex/README.md

 ---

-*Most of my recent work lives in private enterprise repositories—public projects coming soon.*
+*Most of my recent work lives in private enterprise repositories - public projects coming soon.*

 *Open to collaborating on interesting data science, ML, and AI projects.*